kilpkonn/msc-thesis/main.typ

     RusSol output for `todo!()` macro
   ],
 ) <russol-output>
-It can also insert ```rust unreachable!()``` macros to places that are never reached during the program execution.
+It can also insert ```rust unreachable!()``` macros in places that are never reached during program execution.

-RusSol works on the HIR level of abstraction.
+RusSol works at the HIR level of abstraction.
 It translates the information from HIR to separation logic rules that SuSLik can understand and feeds them into it.
-After getting back successful response it turns the response back into Rust code as shown in @russol-workflow.
+After getting a successful response, it turns the response back into Rust code, as shown in @russol-workflow.
 #figure(
   image("fig/russol-suslik.png", width: 100%),
   caption: [